Best Practices for Node.js Development

 Run it with the --yes

-flag and then open package.json to make changes.
+flag, and then open package.json

 "engines": {

-"node": "12.13.x"
+"node": "22.x"

 }

-Stick with lowercase
+Stick with Lowercase

-Some languages encourage filenames that match class names,
+Some languages encourage filenames that match class names, like MyClass

 let MyClass = require('my-class');

-Node.js is the rare example of a Linux-centric
+Node.js is the rare example of a Linux-centric tool with great cross-platform support.
+While OSX and Windows treat myclass.js

-including capitalization.
+statements exactly, including capitalization.

 const CONCURRENCY = process.env.WEB_CONCURRENCY || 1;

-Don’t litter your project with environment-specific config files!
+Don’t litter your project with environment-specific config files.
 Instead, take advantage of environment variables.

-To provide a local development environment, create a
+To provide a local development environment, create a .gitignore’d .env

-file, which will be loaded by heroku local
+file, which heroku local

 DATABASE_URL='postgres://localhost/foobar'